 This took two rounds.
 You fill in the design with the putty (thickly) and let dry.
 Then you sand off the excess and fill in a second time.
 After the second round is dry, sand again.
 Be sure you allow it to dry between rounds, otherwise you just move the putty around.

 After the last of the wood putty had been sanded, we primed the cabinets and moved on to one last step.
-We wanted to add something to our now flat/smooth front cabinets so we trimmed them out for a faux shaker style or a craftsman style cabinet doors.
+We wanted to add something to our now flat/smooth front cabinets so we trimmed them out for a faux shaker style cabinets or a craftsman style cabinet doors.
+Attach with wood glue and a nail gun.

-After adding the trim board, we used wood filler to fill in the cracks and also the nail holes.
+After adding the trim pieces, we used wood filler to fill in the cracks and also the nail holes.
+We then sanded to make sure sure we got a smooth finish.

 This step right here is what made all the difference!
 By redoing these cabinet door fronts, we were able to update old kitchen cabinets and completely changed the look of this kitchen!
 Preparing the doors in this way probably added an extra day to our work load but it was worth it!
 The trim cost around $100 but compared to the price of brand new cabinets – I think this is a great alternative!